jsaffer/beta_quotient_distribution/README.md

 <img src="images/beta_beta_pdf_cdf.png">

 *One example of a beta quotient distribution determined by this script.
-Blue and orange lines show two independent beta distributions with parameters 3, 6 and 12, 7, respectively.
+Blue and orange lines show two independent beta distributions with parameters a=3, b=6 and a=12, b=7, respectively.
 Their expectation values are marked with vertival dashed lines.
-The green curce represents the PDF of the ratio of both random variables, whereas the red dash-dotted line is the respective CDF.
+The green curve represents the PDF of the ratio of both random variables, whereas the red dash-dotted line is the respective CDF.
 The shaded regions are 90% credible intervals.*

 ## The Probability Density